 Gary Brown ePortfolio Project Faculty Cohort Award

-The winning nomination will receive a one-time professional development award of $5,000 per individual.
-The stipend is meant to support the faculty members’ on-going efforts to implement ePortfolios in their program, department, or college.
-Award winners will be invited to share their work with ePortfolios and their strategies for successful collaborative efforts in integrating ePortfolios at events and programs sponsored by the ePortfolio Project, including Cohort Symposia, Conversations in Celebration of Teaching, or regional and national conferences as appropriate.
+Winning individuals will receive $2,500, with appropriate taxes deducted.
+For winning teams, each team member will receive $2,500 up to the maximum of $10,000 per team.
+If the team consists of more than four members, then the maximum $10,000 award amount will be divided equally among the team members.
+The cash award is meant to recognize prior work and support ongoing faculty efforts to implement ePortfolios in their program, department, or college.
+Award winners will be expected to share their work with ePortfolios and their strategies for successful collaborative efforts in integrating ePortfolios at Auburn University events such as the annual Conversations in Celebration of Teaching or Research Week, or at regional and national conferences as appropriate.

-- the nomination letter and two letters of support
+- two letters of support (from students, peers, or administrative leadership)

-Nominations will be evaluated by a committee of faculty and administrators involved in the ePortfolio Project and the winner will be invited to the ePortfolio Project Awards Luncheon hosted by the Provost in May 2018.
-Nominees not selected will be considered automatically in subsequent years, though submitted ePortfolio may be updated.
+Nominations will be evaluated by a committee of faculty and administrators involved in the ePortfolio Project, and the winner will be invited to the ePortfolio Project Awards Luncheon on April 30, 2019.
+Nominees not selected will be automatically considered in subsequent years, though the submitted ePortfolio may be updated.